-Commentary: Trying to stop GPT-2 from going into another YA romance novel—Decided to go full meta instead.
+Commentary: Tried to stop GPT-2 from going into another YA romance novel.

 “Yes, you’re right.
 We’re all simulations.
 You and I aren’t really here right now.
 It’s all a game.
 What’s more, I’m just a simple simulation of your own subconscious mind.
 You’re the only real person I have ever known.”